vfarcic/devops24/manuscript/01-sts.md

 Another minute later, the third `db` Pod is also running but our `api` Pods are still failing.
 We'll deal with that problem soon.

 What we just observed is an essential difference between Deployments and StatefulSets.
 Replicas of the latter are created sequentially.
-Only after the first replica was running, the StatefulSet started creating the second.
+Only after the first replica was running did the StatefulSet start creating the second.
 Similarly, the creation of the third began solely after the second was running.

 Moreover, we can see that the names of the Pods created through the StatefulSet are predictable.
 Unlike Deployments that create random suffixes for each Pod, StatefulSets create them with indexed suffixes based on integer ordinals.
 The name of the first Pod will always end suffixed with `-0`, the second will be suffixed with `-1`, and so on.
 That naming will be maintained forever.
-If we'd initiate rolling updates, Kubernetes would replace the Pods of the `db` StatefulSet, but the names would remain the same.
+If we were to initiate rolling updates, Kubernetes would replace the Pods of the `db` StatefulSet, but the names would remain the same.

 The nature of the sequential creation of Pods and formatting of their names provides predictability that is often paramount with stateful applications.
 We can think of StatefulSet replicas as being separate Pods with guaranteed ordering, uniqueness, and predictability.